15 Great Concrete Paving Backyard Ideas

 1. Under A Tuscan Sun

-What's enticing about a Tuscan-inspired concrete paved backyard is that it's centered on nature.
+What's enticing about a Tuscan-inspired concrete paved backyard is it's centered on nature.
 Moreover, it complements warm-toned concrete and bold stonework.
 It evokes warmth and practicality, enticing guests to stay longer.

 2. Rugs to Riches